Mwaura - Leraar in Kenia

 FOCUS ON HEALTH

-He has managed to build up a magnificent hospital known as Maria Teresa Nuzzo Health Centre.
+He has managed to build up a magnificent dispensary known as Maria Teresa Nuzzo Health Centre.
 It is fully equipped and cheap for patients.
 This clearly portrays his concern to poor people as the centre is in a rural area..
 His provision of better education can only be achieved if there are good health services available to all.
 This man is intelligent.
-When people are sick and cannot walk to the health centre there is no time that they knock at either his door or the one of his construction manager David Njiri Kinyanjui without being provided with vehicle assistance.
+When people are sick and cannot walk to the health centre there is no time that they knock at either his door or he will organize vehicle assistance.
 He sacrifices his time, vehicle and money for the community regardless of risks he may encounter 24 hours a day.
 He deserves a credit.

 The man is a Christian and attends the Sunday services at the Full Gospel Church which is growing fast.
 He does not want to see people squeezing on the benches, sweating seriously while others even have to stay outside, because the building is too small.
 It is his wish to see the congregation under the same roof.
 This has culminated to building the biggest Full Gospel Church of Kenya.
 It is a big building which can accommodate at least 1.500 people.
 The effect of his efforts means: better standards of living through improvements of educational facilities, health care and spiritual welfare.
 These achievements require a big company with stable financial support and expertise.